khoin/dx463-final/README.md

 ### Recording

-I performed this on 2018/12/11 with my recorder.
+I performed this on 2018/12/11 with my recorder at DXARTS, University of Washington.
+There were problems regarding the performing space differing from composing space.
+I had troubles with the fourth note and its effects triggering other effect chains.
+In the full version, you can hear that I struggled with a reverb feedback in the second scene.

 [Full (6'54'')](https://soundcloud.com/potasmic/dxarts-463-final-full)